-- 27.1 Nothing herein contained shall be construed as creating a partnership or joint venture by or between the Parties. - 27.2 The provisions of this Agreement are for the benefit of the Parties and not for any other Person.
+- 27.1 Nothing herein contained shall be construed as creating a partnership or joint venture by or between the Parties. - The provisions of this Agreement are for the benefit of the Parties and not for any other Person.
+This Agreement will not provide any Person not a Party to this Agreement with any remedy, claim, liability, reimbursement, claim of action, or other right in excess of those existing by reference in this Agreement.